 If a new router ID is configured, protocols are not automatically restarted with the new router ID.
 The next time a protocol is initialized, the new router ID is used.
 An interim period of time can occur when different protocols use different router IDs.
-To force the new router ID, issue the shutdown and no shutdown commands for each protocol that uses the router ID, or restart the entire router.
+To force the new router ID, administratively enable or disable commands for each protocol that used the router ID or restart the entire router.